 Mr. Kupiec is a past Chairman of the National Institute for Architectural Education and also past Chairman of Board of Trustees of the VanAlen Institute for Projects in Public Architecture.
 He is a member of the American Institute of Architects, certified by the National Council of Architectural Registration Boards and is licensed in the states of California, New York, Connecticut, New Jersey, Pennsylvania, New Hampshire and Florida.

-Jess Parker’s responsibilities include sourcing new private investment opportunities and monitoring specific portfolio investments for West Coast Asset Management’s private fund, the West Coast Opportunity Fund.
+is responsible for sourcing new private investment opportunities and monitoring specific portfolio investments for West Coast Asset Management’s private fund, the West Coast Opportunity Fund.
 Jess is also the founder of Coursebase, LLC, a venture fund invested in Governet, the nation’s leading provider of tertiary education curriculum management software.

 Jess is a board member of both Governet and the Foundation for Santa Barbara City College.
 He is the Vice President of the Hutton Parker Foundation, one of Santa Barbara’s largest private foundations, and has been integral in developing its investment philosophy.
 Jess holds a Bachelor of Arts degree in Economics from the University of Pennsylvania.

 Mr. Quiroz served as the treasurer for The Nevada Broadcasters Association and also as a board member of the Lied Discovery Children’s Museum while he was the manager for television station KINC in Las Vegas, Nevada.
-He currently serves on the board of the Santa Barbara Symphony and the Central Coast Zoo Society.
-Mr. Quiroz holds a degree in Philosophy and a Masters in Business Administration and as a hobby, he enjoys dressage.
+He currently serves on the board of the New World Baroque Orchestra.

 is an author, broadcast commentator and journalism teacher who has lectured at the University of California, Santa Barbara, Stanford University and the University of California at Berkeley Graduate School of Journalism, among other colleges.
-A 1970 graduate of Harvard College, Roberts joined The San Francisco Chronicle and spent 25 years at the paper.
-He served as a city hall and statehouse reporter, special projects writer, Political Editor, Editorial Page Editor and City Editor before he was named Managing Editor.
+A 1970 graduate of Harvard College, he joined The San Francisco Chronicle and spent 25 years at the paper.
+He served as a city hall and statehouse reporter, special projects writer, Political Editor, Editorial Page Editor, and City Editor before he was named Managing Editor.
 During his tenure, the paper won many state and national awards and was a Pulitzer Prize finalist for Explanatory Journalism in 1999.

-Mr. Roberts has received PEN’s First Amendment Award, a national Ethics in Journalism Award from the Society for Professional Journalists and the Payne Award for journalistic ethics from the University of Oregon School of Journalism.
-He now serves as Publications Director at the University of California Santa Barbara overseeing The Daily Nexus student newspaper.
-Mr. Roberts recently co-founded www.calbuzz.com which the Washington Post recently judged the state’s best non-partisan web site covering California politics.
-He and his wife, Linda Kiefer, have three daughters and one grandson.
+Mr. Roberts has received PEN’s First Amendment Award, a national Ethics in Journalism Award from the Society for Professional Journalists and the Payne Award for journalistic ethics from the University Of Oregon School Of Journalism.
+He now serves on the University of California Santa Barbara Press Council overseeing The Daily Nexus student newspaper.
+Mr. Roberts co-founded www.calbuzz.com, which The Washington Post judged the state’s best non-partisan web site covering California politics.
+He and his wife, Linda Kiefer, have three daughters and six grandchildren.

 was elected to the Goleta Water District in 2008, and has served as president since 2009.
 He has been a member of the Board of Directors of the Santa Barbara International Film Festival since 2003.
 From 2005-2006 he sat on the Santa Barbara County Civil Grand Jury, where he was principally responsible for reports on Legal Services, Guadalupe, and Santa Maria-Bonita School District.

 Prior to moving to Santa Barbara, Bill Rosen has served as trustee for the Sullivan County Community College in New York, Director and General Counsel for United National Bank, and Counsel for the Upper Delaware Council, a non-profit organization that oversees development of the Upper Delaware Scenic and Recreational River.

 Bill attended Union College where he graduated with honors in political science.
 He is a member of Phi Beta Kappa.
-Bill attended Columbia Law School and received a master of laws degree in corporate law from and New York University School of Law.
+Bill attended Columbia Law School and received a master of laws degree in corporate law from and New York University School of Law.”

-Ms. Tiffany began her financial career in the Trust Department of NationsBank in Fort Myers, Florida, and later joined SunTrust Bank Southwest, as the market manager of their Sanibel-Captiva Island private bank.
-In both positions Ms. Tiffany worked with high net worth individuals, the business and estate planning community and local non-profit organizations.
+Ms. Tiffany began her financial career in the Trust Department of NationsBank in Fort Myers, Florida, and later joined SunTrust Bank Southwest as the market manager of their Sanibel-Captiva Island private bank.
+In all positions, Ms. Tiffany worked with high net worth individuals, the business and estate planning community, and local non-profit organizations.

 Prior to joining Montecito Bank & Trust, Ms. Tiffany was the Director of Major Gifts at The Foundation for Santa Barbara City College.
-As well, Ms. Tiffany has served as an Executive Director of two non-profit organizations and as a Special Assistant in the area of Trade and Energy issues to the Governor of Alaska from 1986-1990.
+Ms. Tiffany also has served as an Executive Director of two non-profit organizations and as a Special Assistant in the area of Trade and Energy issues to the Governor of Alaska from 1986-1990.

-Ms. Tiffany received a Bachelor’s Degree in Economics from Smith College and also attended Cannon Trust School.
+Ms. Tiffany received a Bachelor’s Degree in Economics and American Studies from Smith College and also attended Cannon Trust School.
 While in Florida, Ms. Tiffany was active on the board of a number of charitable and civic organizations.